Ainur in Middle-earth: Maiar

 Like the Valar, the Maiar included both good and evil characters.
+The Maiar were more numerous than the Valar, but less powerful individually.
 Among the good were the Istari or Wizards, sent to Middle-earth.
 Among the evil were the Balrogs or fire-demons, who were some of the Dark Lord Morgoth's most powerful servants, and Sauron, the Dark Lord of the Third Age, a Maia who had been corrupted by Morgoth.

 Analysis

 Norse Æsir

 Critics such as John Garth have noted that the Valar resemble the Æsir, the gods of Asgard.
 Thor, for example, physically the strongest of the gods, can be seen both in Oromë, who fights the monsters of Melkor, and in Tulkas, the strongest of the Valar.
 Manwë, the head of the Valar, has some similarities to Odin, the "Allfather", while the wizard Gandalf, one of the Maiar, resembles Odin the wanderer.

 Christian angels

 The theologian Ralph C. Wood describes the Valar and Maiar as being what Christians "would call angels", intermediaries between the creator, named as Eru Ilúvatar in the Silmarillion, and the created cosmos.
 Like angels, they have free will and can therefore rebel against him.

 Matthew Dickerson, writing in the J.R.R.
 Tolkien Encyclopedia, calls the Valar the "Powers of Middle-earth", noting that they are not incarnated, and quoting Tolkien scholar Verlyn Flieger's description of their original role as "to shape and light the world".
 Dickerson writes that while Tolkien presents the Valar like pagan gods, he imagined them more like angels, and notes that scholars have compared the devotion of Tolkien's Elves to Varda/Elbereth as resembling the Roman Catholic veneration of Mary the mother of Jesus.
 Dickerson states that the key point is that the Valar were "not to be worshipped".
 He argues that as a result, the Valar's knowledge and power had to be limited, and they could make mistakes and moral errors.
 Their bringing of the Elves to Valinor meant that the Elves were "gathered at their knee", a moral error as it suggested something close to worship.